-In terms of service delivery, residents often complained of negative interactions from frontline staff within government agencies and criticised staff for lacking empathy, displaying indifference to residents concerns or dismissing them outright.
-Residents reported high level of distrust and helplessness from their experiences, sometimes resorting back to isolation and/or unlawful behaviour.
-Thus, while participants had a general understanding of feedback systems and complaints procedures, there was little faith that it will resulted in changes.
+In terms of service delivery, residents often complained of negative interactions from frontline staff within government agencies and criticised staffers for lacking empathy, displaying indifference to residents' concerns or dismissing them outright.
+Residents reported a high level of distrust and helplessness from their experiences and sometimes resorted back to isolation and or unlawful behaviour.
+Moreover, while participants had a general understanding of feedback systems and complaints procedures, there was little faith that it results in changes.